 How to Add Twitch Chat to OBS

-KapChat allows you to show BetterTTV and FrankerFaceZ emotes in your chat overlay and has great customization options if you have any skills using CSS or some more basic pre-set styles if not.
-It’s the easiest to resize within OBS to fit your overlay and won’t warp.
+KapChat allows you to show BetterTTV and FrankerFaceZ emotes in your chat overlay.
+It has great customization options if you have any skills using CSS, but if not, you can use their presets which have a more basic style.
+It’s also the easiest to resize within OBS to fit your overlay and won’t warp.

 Streamlabs Chat Box